 Mount the smoke alarms outside each room and check them twice a year.
 Make it part of your routine to check the batteries each spring and fall when you change the clocks – it’s easy to remember.
 Change the batteries annually.

 Next, it’s time to create an escape plan from each room in the house; you should have two options per room, in case one exit is blocked by fire.
 Map the layout of the house, mark the escape routes and post this on your refrigerator where everyone can see it and be certain that everyone knows the escape plans.
+If a fire escape ladder is needed, make sure to test it before if you can so you know how to use it in an emergency.

 Designate a safe place for your family to rendezvous outside the house in the event of an escape from fire.
 Then, hold a family fire drill at least twice a year: press the smoke alarm button or yell “fire” and ensure that everyone leaves the house and meets at your designated rendezvous spot.
 Pretend that the fire has started in a different room each time so no one becomes complacent.